-If the answer to the aforementioned questions implies that the feature/initiative is needed then it is a must-have.
+If the answer to the questions above implies that the feature/initiative is needed, it is a must-have.

-Other examples of should have features would be things like bug fixes and performance improvements since everything functions without them.
+Other examples of should-have features would be bug fixes and performance improvements since everything functions without them.

-They are not critical to the core functionality of the product and would have a comparatively smaller impact on the final product if they were left out entirely.
+These features are not critical to the core functionality of the product.
+Yet, they would have a more negligible impact on the final product if left out entirely.

 The primary benefit of this category is that it helps prevent scope creep in the long term.